Skip to main content

 • Legal regulations

-Ensuring the complete implementation of toxic components while efficiently using washing liquid often presents challenges for process engineers.
-The effectiveness of a gas scrubber depends on the precise dosage of the washing liquid (for example: caustic soda).
-Various measurement methods can be used to monitor the concentration, but they often provide only inadequate results.
-There are some commonly used methods for monitoring the washing liquid, which in practice, however,have major weaknesses:
+Ensuring the complete implementation of the toxic components while efficiently using the washing liquid often presents problems for process engineers.
+The effectiveness of a gas scrubber depends on the exact dosage of the washing liquid (e.g., caustic soda).
+Various measurement methods can be used to monitor the concentration, but they often provide only insufficient results.
+There are some commonly used methods for monitoring the washing liquid, which, however, in practicehave major weaknesses:

-The lifespan of inline pH probes is severely limited due to the aggressive measurement conditions, causing regular maintenance effort.
+The lifespan of inline pH probes is severely limited due to aggressive measuring conditions and requires regular maintenance.
 Additionally, the user faces the challenge of interpreting the pH result, as there is no selective concentration display for washing liquid and salts.
 Thus, there is a risk that despite the low concentration of caustic soda, the measured pH value gives the user a false sense of security.
-Furthermore, the varying concentration of the resulting salts remains with this measurement variant.unknown.
-However, this is essential, especially for isolating the salts.
+Furthermore, the varying concentration of the resulting salts remains with this measurement variantunknown.
+However, especially for the separation of salts, this is absolutely necessary.

-Inline conductivity measuring devices have a similar problem: The physical quantity (conductivity) is influenced both by the washing liquid itself and by the resulting salts.
+Inline conductivity meters have a similar problem: The physical quantity (conductivity) is influenced by both the washing liquid itself and the resulting salts.
 There is no way to consider both components separately.
-To accurately determine the concentrations, sampling and laboratory measurements, such as a time-consuming and costly titration, are usually necessary.
-Thus, the exact concentration determination of the washing liquid is only possible with great difficulty.
+To accurately determine the concentrations, sampling and laboratory measurements, such as a time-consuming and costly titration, are usually required.
+Thus, the exact determination of the concentration of the washing liquid is only possible with great difficulty.

 Determine the density and concentration of washing liquids inline accurately